constretto/constretto-dropwizard/README.md

 Maven
 -----

-This component is currently not deployed in any publicly available maven repository (to be done)

-    git clone git@github.com:kjeivers/constretto-dropwizard.git
-    cd constretto-dropwizard
-    maven clean install
+This component is distributed through the Sonatype OSS Repository and should thus by widely available

 Add the dependency to your pom file: